 The air we breathe

-I've been meaning to write a blog about The air we breathe for some time now and a recent week long Instagram takeover for Sustainability First has fortuitously provided me with the content.
+I've been meaning to write a blog about The air we breathe for some time now and a recent week long Instagram takeover for Sustainability First has fortuitously provided me with the motivation and content.

 Air is invisible, unknowable and undeniable, but how do we visualise this medium that connects us all?
 A phenomenon we are even more aware of since the impact of Covid-19.
 These paintings - Wind I, II, III, 2018 (below) - were one of my many attempts to capture the nature of air.